Michale Spicer

-Michale Spicer (born June 30, 1982) is an American football defensive end who is currently a free agent.
+Michale Spicer (born June 30, 1982) is an American college football coach and former defensive end.
+He is the special teams coordinator and defensive line coach for Pomona College and Pitzer College, positions he has held since 2017.
 He was signed by the Buffalo Bills as an undrafted free agent in 2004.
 He played college football at Western Carolina.
-He is now an assistant coach at Pomona-Pitzer.

 Save has also been a member of the Los Angeles Avengers, Columbus Destroyers, New Orleans VooDoo, New York Sentinels and Hartford Colonials.